 When a cryocooler is mounted on a delicate instrument such as the FTIR spectrometer, a PT system would be a better choice than a GM system because the vibration level at the room temperature mounting flange of a PT system is significantly lower than in a GM system.

-Unlike GM cold heads, PT cold heads do not have any internal moving parts to add to vibration levels of the cold head.
-However, expansion of the compressed Helium gas inside each stage of the cold head does contribute to the vibration level at the 2nd stage.
-This is true for PT and GM cold heads.
+Unlike GM cold heads, PT cold heads do not have any internal moving parts to add to the vibration levels of the cold head.
+However, expansion of the compressed helium gas inside each stage of the cold head does contribute to the vibration level at the second stage.
+This is true for both PT and GM cold heads.

 The valve motor on GM cold heads is always bolted to this room temperature mounting flange.
 As the motor turns, the valve is opened and closed.
-This same motor also drives the pistons (displacers) inside the 1st and 2nd stage cylinders.
+This same motor also drives the pistons (displacers) inside the first and second stage cylinders.